Immortalized Drosophila Embryonic Cells (R3)

 Thawing Protocol

-2. Decontaminate the vial by spraying and wiping the exterior of the vial with 70% ethanol.
-From this point onwards, all operations should be strictly carried out inside a biological safety cabinet using aseptic conditions.
+1. Decontaminate the vial by spraying and wiping the exterior of the vial with 70% ethanol.

 Subculture Protocol